ComPACT: ACT+Planck galaxy cluster catalogue: Introduction

-In all papers mentioned above no catalogue of SZ sources was presented.
+In all papers mentioned above no catalogue of SZ sources was published.
 Recently, \cite{SZcat} trained a U-Net model on Planck HFI data and presented SZcat -- a full catalogue of cluster candidates.
-SZcat contains potential SZ sources over the whole extragalactic sky obtained by two methods: (a) using the DL model (described in \cite{SZcat}) and applying it to Planck HFI intensity maps; and by (b) using a classical detection approach \citep{2017AstL...43..507B} and applying it to Compton parameter maps published in Planck 2015 data release \citep{2016AA...594A..24P}.
-SZcat contains SZ sources detected down to low significance values.
-It is supposed to have the highest completeness level for clusters seen in Planck, but low purity of candidates in the full catalogue.
-In order to increase a purity of SZcat (staying at the high completeness level), one needs to combine SZcat with other cluster catalogues or with data from different instrument(s) (e.g. SPT, ACT) in the same microwave spectral domain, or with cluster data obtained in different spectral range (optical-IR, X-ray).
+SZcat is a large combined sample of galaxy cluster candidates (up to a low confidence threshold) selected by two methods: (a) using the DL model (described in \cite{SZcat}) and applying it to Planck HFI intensity maps; and by (b) using a classical detection approach \citep{2017AstL...43..507B} and applying it to Compton parameter maps published in Planck 2015 data release \citep{2016AA...594A..24P}.
+By its construction, SZcat is characterized by high completeness and low cluster purity of approximately 22\%.
+We use the SZcat catalogue further in our work.

-Using a combination of data from different telescopes makes it possible to lower the threshold for cluster detection, so that new objects can be found with high precision. \citet{PSZSPT} combined Planck and SPT microwave data; \citet{ComPRASS} combined Planck data with ROSAT X-ray catalogue.
+Another approach to detect new objects is to combine data from different telescopes.
+It makes possible to lower the threshold for cluster detection and discover previously undetected galaxy clusters.
+For example, \citet{PSZSPT} combined Planck and SPT microwave data; \citet{ComPRASS} combined Planck data with ROSAT X-ray catalogue.
 In both cases of Planck-SPT and Planck-ROSAT data combination, new cluster catalogues were published (with higher completeness/purity than cluster catalogues obtained from Planck/SPT/ROSAT data individually).